 The beating heart of both the kitchen and the entire house is the original three-oven Esse range.
 The kitchen also benefits from a large traditional larder, expansive work surfaces, a good capacity fridge, two chest freezers and an 8ft kitchen table that copes well with informal family meals and children's dinners.

 With notoriously comfortable armchairs nestling in the old bay windows and sofas surrounding the woodburning stove, the drawing room provides the perfect place to relax with a book, a quiet game of cards or gather for an aperitif.
-An extensive collection of board games & jigsaw puzzles are suitable for all ages as is a boudoir grand piano for zealous musicians.
+An extensive collection of board games & jigsaw puzzles are suitable for all ages as is a Steinway Concert Grand piano for zealous musicians.

 Sleeping sixteen comfortably, the Lodge features four double, four single and two twin bedrooms.
 In addition, two sets of connecting doors make the accommodation ideal for families.
 Modern mattresses and hypoallergenic pillows, along with traditional and electric blankets all combine for a refreshing night's sleep in the original brass bedsteads.
 All bedrooms (bar No. 3) contain a washbasin, and the downstairs 'Cook's Bedroom' is ideal for ease, early risers or the designated cook.

 The dining room seats parties of six to sixteen in a comfort and style that contrasts with the often frantic atmosphere in the kitchen.
 Appropriately elegant glassware and silver tableware adorn the table while family portraits and antique ornaments line the walls, lulling guests into the atmosphere of a bygone era.